Richard Versalle: Life and career

-On the 5th of January, 1996, Versalle was singing the role of Vitek, a law clerk, at the Metropolitan Opera premiere of Janáček's The Makropulos Case, sung in English translation.
+On 5 January 1996, Versalle was singing the role of Vitek, a law clerk, at the Metropolitan Opera premiere of Janáček's The Makropulos Case, sung in English translation.
 Only a few minutes into the performance, after singing the line "You can only live so long" whilst halfway up a 20-foot (6-meter) ladder, he suffered a heart attack, and fell to the stage.
 The performance was halted; Joseph Volpe, the General Manager at the time had to pull the fire alarm to clear the audience, who believed this was part of the performance.
 Versalle was taken to St. Luke's-Roosevelt Hospital, where he was pronounced dead on arrival.
 His death was reported that same evening.

 Versalle was married twice.
 His first marriage produced four children; Michael, Jeffrey, who preceded his father in death from AIDS in 1991, Jody, and Tim.
-He and his second wife, Alexis (aka) Darden, had 1 daughter, Tessa.
+He and his second wife, Alexis Darden, had a daughter, Tessa.
 His widow and his four remaining children survive him.